 in Asia through CDC Software, and increasing marketing spending by up to 200

 Pivotal will operate as a distinct business unit within CDC Software.
-The Pivotal strategy, brand, product architecture, cross industry applications, vertical applications, partners, people, and management team will reportedly form the foundation of this business unit.
+The Pivotal strategy, brand, product architecture, cross industry applications, vertical applications, partners, people and management team will reportedly form the foundation of this business unit.
 Pivotal will reportedly be the cornerstone of CDC Software's CRM strategy, and CDC anticipates that the acquisition will prove accretive for the combined entity.
-As Pivotal has done in the past, from now on, CDC will focus on mid-sized enterprises around the world across multiple industries.
+As Pivotal has in the past, CDC will from now on focus on mid-sized enterprises around the world across multiple industries.

 a nutshell, Pivotal's management deserves kudos for a textbook example of conducting

-due diligence (if not reprimands for leading the company to its current difficult
+due diligence (if not reprimands for leading the company to the current difficult

 state of affairs), and for seemingly opting for the lesser of three evils.
 Thus,

-it could be particularly educating to examine the current state of the CRM mid-market
+it can be particularly educating to examine the current state of the CRM mid-market

 through the rivalry between Onyx and Pivotal ever since their inceptions in